 Mamelodi Sundowns Progress in CAF Champions League Despite Losing to Stade Malien

-Mamelodi Sundowns managed to secure a spot in the CAF Champions League semi-finals despite a tense 2-0 defeat to Mali’s Stade Malien in the quarter-final second leg on Sunday in Bamako.
+Mamelodi Sundowns luckily secured a place in the CAF Champions League semi-finals despite a tense 2-0 defeat to Mali’s Stade Malien in the quarter-final second leg on Sunday, March 22, 2026, in Bamako.

 Stade Malien defeat Sundowns in Bamako